 To fix a dehydrated, crusted over dough, follow these steps:

-- Spray or brush some water on the hard parts of the dough.
+- Spray or brush some water onto the hard parts of the dough.

-- Gently massage the water into the dough until the crusty areas have been totally saturated.
+- Gently rub the water into the dough (if necessary) until the crusty areas have been totally saturated.

 - Use your pizza dough as you would normally.

 This method should work in most cases unless the pizza dough has been left out so long that the dehydration has spread to the interior of the dough.